wushenrong/ncommander-quotes/README.md

 ["The best way to explain the neigherhood was a bunch of people who bought their personalities from a Sears catalog"](https://discord.com/channels/702503037289365594/810167870935531530/929196703607844864)

 ["Bytewave: NCommander Minecraft server?
  MCCommander, if you wil?"
  "NCommander (Bytewave): ... it was at this moment, NCommander knew he fucked up ..."](https://discord.com/channels/702503037289365594/702503037842882582/937906173288546394)

 ["hibi: MorningCommander"
- "LycanAnanas (hibi): N in NCommander stands for Night 😄" "pJowok: MNCommander?
-Midnight Commander? 😄" "LycanAnanas: MC 😄
+ "LycanAnanas (hibi): N in NCommander stands for Night 😄"
+ "pJowok: MNCommander?
+Midnight Commander? 😄"
+ "LycanAnanas: MC 😄
  Oh i get it..
-It is Norton Commander, NCommander" "LycanAnanas: I just  realised it now
+It is Norton Commander, NCommander"
+ "LycanAnanas: I just  realised it now
  But there are more NCommander possible
  DCommander = Double Commander
  MCommander = Midnight Commander
  TCommander = Total Commander
  WCommander = Windows Commander"
- "NCommander (LycanAnanas): ... thanks, I hate it ..."](https://discord.com/channels/702503037289365594/702503037842882582/939197566170591403)
+ "NCommander (LycanAnanas): ... thanks, I hate it ..."](https://discord.com/channels/702503037289365594/702503037842882582/939154772416675860)

 ["DIsNCord: Either we broaden your horizons, or drive you mad in the attempt"](https://discord.com/channels/702503037289365594/702503037842882582/939869805429788782)

-["Right, so I'm NyaaCommander now nyaa"](https://discord.com/channels/702503037289365594/925863139390677052/926685617167945738)
+["Right, so I'm NyaaCommander now<br>
+ nyaa"](https://discord.com/channels/702503037289365594/925863139390677052/926685617167945738)